Business Loans

 You can apply for either a 10-year or a 20-year repayment period.
 The SBA 504 rates are incrementally pegged above the current rates for 5-year and 10-year U.S. Treasury issues.
 The rate typically totals 3% of the loan amount.

 SBA Express loans allow for a shorter approval time, so you can get faster access to capital.
 In fact, you’ll get an initial response within 36 hours.
-The maximum loan amount is capped at $500,000 and rate maximums are broken down into the following two categories:
+The maximum loan amount is capped at $500,000 and rate maximums are the same as SBA 7(a) loans.

-In addition to paying interest on SBA loans, borrowers may also pay fees both up front and annually, throughout the loan term.
-The fee depends on the loan amount.
+In addition to paying interest on SBA loans, borrowers may also pay an upfront SBA Guaranty Fee.

 This fee is based on the approved loan amount, including both the guaranteed and the unguaranteed portions.

-SBA loan rates vary depending on a number of factors, including the type of SBA loan, the size, and the maturity date.
-The current prime rate (as of February 2, 2023) is 7.75%.
-That means SBA 7(a) loan rates can range anywhere between 10% and 15.75% depending on your loan terms.
+SBA loan rates vary depending on several factors, including the type of SBA loan, the size, and the maturity date.
+The current prime rate (as of September 9, 2024) is 8.5%.
+That means SBA 7(a) loan fixed rates can range between 13.5% and 16.5% depending on your loan terms.

 There are no interest-free SBA loans.
 Direct lenders will always charge interest on SBA loans.
 During the early days of the COVID-19 pandemic, there was some temporary relief passed for business owners with existing SBA loans.
 This allowed for the SBA to pay for six months of principal, interest, and fees for borrowers with 7(a), 504, or microloans.
 However, the cutoff date was for loans approved by September 27, 2020.